Committee on the Scottish Government Handling of Harassment Complaints

-The Committee on the Scottish Government Handling of Harassment Complaints was a Committee of the Scottish Parliament which was set up to investigate the Alex Salmond scandal, in which the Scottish Government breached its own guidelines in its original investigation into claims of sexual harassment claims by former First Minister of Scotland Alex Salmond, leading to the loss of a judicial review into their actions.
+The Committee on the Scottish Government Handling of Harassment Complaints was a Committee of the Scottish Parliament set up to investigate the Alex Salmond sexual harassment scandal, in which the Scottish Government breached its own guidelines in its original investigation into claims of sexual harassment by former First Minister Alex Salmond.
+This led to the loss of a judicial review into their actions and damages of over £500,000 of public money being paid to Salmond.
 The Committee met from 2020 to 2021 and published its final report on 23 March 2021.
 Prior to publication, it leaked that the Committee concluded that First Minister Nicola Sturgeon misled them in her evidence.

 Background

-Alex Salmond was twice leader of the Scottish National Party (SNP; 1990-2000, 2004-2014) and the first First Minister of Scotland (2007-2014).
+Alex Salmond was twice leader of the Scottish National Party (SNP; 1990–2000, 2004-2014) and the first First Minister of Scotland (2007–2014).
 His deputy and successor as First Minister and successor of his second period as leader of the SNP was Nicola Sturgeon.

 In late 2017, the Scottish Government received complaints of sexual misconduct by former First Minister of Scotland Alex Salmond.
 The allegations were said to have occurred in 2013 while he was First Minister.
 In 2018, Salmond resigned from the Scottish National Party.
 He contested the allegations and said he intended to apply to rejoin the SNP once he had an opportunity to clear his name.

 On 30 August 2018, he announced plans to seek a judicial review into the fairness of the process by which the Scottish Government handled the allegations.
 On 8 January 2019, Salmond won his case against the Scottish Government.
 The Scottish Parliament established the Committee to investigate the Scottish government’s handling of the affair.

 On 24 January 2019, Police Scotland arrested Salmond, and he was charged with 14 offences, including two counts of attempted rape, nine of sexual assault, two of indecent assault, and one of breach of the peace.
 On 23 March 2020, Salmond was cleared of all charges.
 A jury found him not guilty of 12 charges, one charge was dropped by prosecutors earlier in the trial while one charge was found not proven.